splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

     - No

   * - Configured for Observability Cloud
-    - Yes, for Host monitoring (Agent) and Data forwarding (Gateway) modes
+    - Yes, for host monitoring (agent) and data forwarding (gateway) modes
     - No

   * - Zero config automatic instrumentation